-You'll fill out the SOFA if you file for a Chapter 7, Chapter 11 or Chapter 13 bankruptcy.
-Although the form looks deceptively simple with its "check the box" format and seemingly straightforward questions, you should complete it with care to ensure that you've disclosed the information it seeks entirely and accurately.
+You'll fill out the SOFA if you file for a Chapter 7, Chapter 11, or Chapter 13 bankruptcy.
+Although the form looks deceptively simple, with its "check the box" format and seemingly straightforward questions, you should complete it with care to ensure that you've entirely and accurately disclosed the information it seeks.

 When you've completed the form, you will be asked to sign the form under penalty of perjury.
-Take care how you answer the questions and don't exaggerate or omit anything—there are fines, a jail cell or both reserved for people caught lying on these forms.
+Take care how you answer the questions and don't exaggerate or omit anything—there are fines, criminal penalties, or both for lying on these forms.

 Part 1: Marital Status and Where You Lived Before

 Question 1: Current marital status

 Question 2: During the last three years, have you lived anywhere other than where you live now?

 Question 3: Within the last eight years, did you ever live with a spouse or legal equivalent in a community property state or territory?